Dual Degrees & Areas of Concentration

 Medical Education

-This certificate recognizes students who have made an effort to expand their public health knowledge during medical school by completing required public-health-related scholarly activities.
+This concentration recognizes students who have made an effort to expand their public health knowledge during medical school by completing required public-health-related scholarly activities.

 Spirituality and Health

-This certificate focuses on the importance of incorporating spiritual care into the healthcare system and integrating patients' spiritual issues and resources into treatment.
+This program focuses on the importance of incorporating spiritual care into the healthcare system and integrating patients' spiritual issues and resources into treatment.